 As the pathogenic microbes & toxins proliferate, the intestinal cells begin dying off.
 This allows various proteins, toxins & microbes through the gut wall and into places where they should not be (a condition known as a “leaky gut“, which triggers the immune system into developing antibodies to try and kill off these foreign proteins.

-Leaky gut syndrome can result in the develpment of autoimmune diseases, such as diabetes, arthritis, lupus and others.
+Leaky gut syndrome can result in the development of autoimmune diseases, such as diabetes, arthritis, lupus, and others.

 Benefits of Probiotics

 Probiotics help restore the good bacteria to your digestive tract, which in turn will reduce inflammation and help the gut wall heal.
 These supplements consist of several different types of microbes.
 The most common are lactobacilli bacteria and bifidobacteria.
 These are the bacteria types found in cultured milk products such as yogurt and kefir.